-Model, painter, disco diva and the absolute fiercest of the pioneering transsexuals (along with Candy Darling), Amanda Learwas born Alain Tap in Saigon, 1939.
+Model, painter, disco diva, TV personality and the absolute fiercest of the pioneering transsexuals (along with Candy Darling), Amanda Lear was born Alain Maurice Louis René Tap in Saigon, 1939.
 Or it could have been Paris.
 Or Hong Kong.
-The year might have been 1941, 1945 or as she now claims 1948.
+The year might have been 1941, 1945 or as she now claims 1950.
 There is much competing information about her parents, none of it conclusive.
-In general, not much is known for sure about the early life of Amanda Lear and she would like to keep it that way.
-She claims to have been educated in Switzerland and she eventually made her way to Paris in 1959, taking the stage name Peki d’Oslo, performing as a stripper at the notorious drag bar, Le Carrousel.
+In general, not much is known for sure about the early life of Amanda Lear and she would very much like to keep it that way.
+She claims to have been educated in Switzerland and she eventually made her way to Paris in 1959, taking the stage name “Peki d’Oslo,” performing as a stripper at the notorious drag bar, Le Carrousel.

-Roxy Music front man Bryan Ferry sees Lear on the runway during an Ossie Clarke fashion show and invites her to be the model for Roxy’s For Your Pleasure album cover walking a black panther on a leash.
-They had a fling and that image has become iconic.
-Lear also has a yearlong affair with David Bowie who sings Sorrow to her in his 1980 Floor Show (broadcast here on the Midnight Special in 1974).
-Bowie helped Lear launch her musical career and by the late 70s she had become a best selling disco singer and television personality in Europe with hits like Queen of Chinatown and I Am a Photograph.
-She collaborated with Eurodisco duo La Bionda (who Tara is nuts about and has posted here about them)
+Roxy Music frontman Bryan Ferry saw Lear on the runway during an Ossie Clark fashion show and invited her to be the model for Roxy’s For Your Pleasure album cover, walking a black panther on a leash.
+They were briefly engaged and that image has become iconic.
+Lear also had a yearlong affair with David Bowie who serenaded her with “Sorrow” in his “1980 Floor Show” (broadcast on The Midnight Special in 1974).
+Bowie helped Lear launch her musical career and by the late 1970s she had become a bestselling disco singer and television personality in Europe with hits like “Follow Me,” “Queen of Chinatown” and “I Am a Photograph.”

 The David Bailey photograph of Lear that appeared in the infamous 1971 Dali-edited issue of French Vogue